zatchliu/rosette-identification/README.md

 export PYTORCH_ENABLE_MPS_FALLBACK=1
 ```

-This may take 5-10 minutes to download and install everything.
+This may take a few minutes to download and install everything.

 #### Step 7: Verify Installation
 ```cmd